DavidCC812/Moonshot_Project/documents/thesis_document/thesis_document.md

 These logs confirmed that requests were successfully received and processed by the correct controllers and services.
 For example, during review submission, the POST request to `/api/reviews` was logged with the full payload, and successful storage was confirmed with a `201 Created` response.

-> *Optional Placeholder: Screenshot of Spring Boot console showing a POST to `/api/reviews` with status 201.*

 #### JWT Validation and Error Feedback